Which operating systems/phones are supported?

 Your user profile account data can be viewed by logging in to Trebikes.com.
 You will be able to see your bike in your bike garage on Trekbikes.com.
 All other app data and functions can only be accessed through the app.

 What if I don’t have a Trek customer account?

 Download and install the app.
 Then press 'create account' at the bottom of the screen and follow the prompts.

 Why do I have to have a Trek customer account?

-The app requires a user account for you to have an awesome experience with your bike that requires some profile information.
+The app requires a user account for you to have an exceptional experience with your bike and that requires some profile information.
 For example, your weight is used to provide specific suspension calculation recommendations and range calculations.

-How do I know all my software and firmware is up to date?
+How do I check if all my software and firmware is up to date?